The three key principles of coaching

 Maria is a registered CrossFit Level 1 and Level 2 Trainer, and has her Level 1 Award in Coaching Weightlifting from the British Weightlifting Association.
 She has also attended the CrossFit Mobility, CrossFit Gymnastics and CrossFit Endurance Running seminars and the BirthFit Coaches Seminar, focusing on pre- and post-natal training.
 She has had coaching experience at three boxes in London and learned a great deal from these experiences.
 Maria has competed in CrossFit competitions around Europe.
 She is the proud momma of Baby Coach.

 Phil started CrossFit in 2009, coming from a background of athletics and endurance sports, at the slight weight of 59 kg.
 Hard work and dedication have brought him where he is today.
-Phil is a Level 1 and Level 2 CrossFit Coach and co-owner of a further CrossFit box in London.
+Phil is a Level 1 and Level 2 CrossFit Coach.
 Phil started coaching in 2010 and holds a Bsc Human Biology and a Diploma in Sports and Remedial Massage Therapy.

-Graeme is a registered CrossFit Level 1 Trainer and has also attended the CrossFit Mobility seminar.
+Graeme is a registered CrossFit Level 1 Trainer and Level 2 Trainer and has also attended the CrossFit Mobility seminar.